-(Chosen from the list below or any Italian course(s) listed under Modern Languages.)
+Electives (Chosen from the elective list below or any Italian course(s) listed under Modern Languages.)

 The following courses may be applied toward electives for the major and minor in Italian Studies.
-No more than two courses can be taken from the same discipline (this doesn't apply to Italian courses.)
+No more than two courses can be taken from the same discipline (this doesn't apply to courses housed in the Italian program.)
 Complete course descriptions can be found under departmental listings.
 Courses offered in Florence which are not offered regularly and are not on this list will need the approval of the Director of Italian Studies to be used toward the major and minor in Italian Studies.

-ECON 404 Economic Integration - European Economic Community ENGL 367 Love in the Renaissance (in Florence only)
+ECON 404 Economic Integration in European Communities (Florence only)

+ENGL 367 Love in the Renaissance (in Florence only)